8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ### 4.6.4 Session Sender create/release, actions, events

 For creating a sender, we need to create a transceiver with kind as audio or video.
 After that, we need to create a track and add it to the transceiver.
-Then we need to send an updateSDP request to the server.
+Then we need to send an `update_sdp` request to the server.

 For destroying a sender, we need to remove the track from the transceiver and remove the transceiver from the connection.
-Then we need to send an updateSDP request to the server.
+Then we need to send an `update_sdp` request to the server.

 Each sender has some actions and events with the following rule: `session.sender.{id}.{action}`

 #### 4.6.4.1 Switch sender source

-**_Cmd:_**: `session.sender.{id}.toggle`
+**_Cmd:_**: `session.senders.{id}.toggle`

 **_Request data:_**